LoliGothick/mitama-cpp-result/docs/maybe/_APIs/is_just.md

 };
 ```

-Returns `true` if the maybe has same value.
+Returns `true` if the maybe has some value.

 **Example**